 Biology and emotions

-While emotions lets us know how we feel about something, they should not always be listened to, as they are often based on false thoughts or there for a biological reason.
+While emotions let us know how we feel about something, they should not always be listened to, as they are often based on false thoughts or there for a biological reason.
 Fear, for example, is designed to keep us safe, but we all know if you live in fear, you won’t be doing much in this life.
-When it comes to taking chances or making big changes, we often have to overcome this physiological impulse that is calling us to stay where it safe.
+When it comes to taking chances or making big changes, we often have to overcome this physiological impulse that is telling us to stay where it is safe.

 Fatigue is also an emotion of protection, when you are on a run and start to feel fatigued, it is your brain producing the emotion of fatigue so you stop at some point and don’t die during exercise.
 Ever notice how you can be running and feel so fatigued you don’t think you can take one more step, but then a song you love comes on and suddenly you’re able to run for another 10 mins?
 You can actually keep running and running till you hurt yourself, but fatigue is there so you stop before that point.